freednara/NextGenENOS/docs/FIELD_DESCRIPTIONS_TEMPLATE.md

 **Description**:

 ```
 URL link to the primary product image hosted on an external CDN or image hosting service.
-This field is used by the StoreConnect product catalog to display product images.
+This field is used by the ENOS product catalog to display product images.
 Supports HTTPS URLs for secure image loading.
 ```

 #### **Product2.Stock_Quantity\_\_c**